June 10, 2026

 At Toronto Climate Week, MTA shared a post-construction Life Cycle Assessment (LCA) of Limberlost Place, providing insight into the environmental impacts of the building across its entire lifespan.

-The talk was organized by Carbon Leadership Forum Toronto, and moderated by Nerys Rau, Executive Director of Facilities and Sustainability at George Brown Polytechnic.
+The talk was presented by MTA Associate Architect Mary O'Malley and Project Manager Carol Cochrane, moderated by Nerys Rau, Executive Director of Facilities and Sustainability at George Brown Polytechnic, and organized by Carbon Leadership Forum Toronto.

 Read the full Life Cycle Assessment report for Limberlost Place.